 Noon VR Headset: Setup

-This section of our Noon VR headset review will guide you on how to setup the device.
+This section of our Noon VR headset review will guide you on how to set up the device.
 The smartphone dock in the front of the goggles opens up with a single touch, and it’s easy to close once you’ve loaded your phone inside.
 Take a moment to position the straps, so that the headset feels comfortable.
-As soon as you have, you can tap the front of the device to pop open a menu screen.
+As soon as you have, you can tap the front of your Noon VR device to pop open a menu screen.

 As well as the previously mentioned sensitivity options, you’ll get the opportunity to set subtitle and screen orientation display settings.
 Take your settings out for a test drive by hovering the cursor over the [Play] button.
 You’ll soon see a cartoon of a mountain stream as part of a demonstration.